Choosing between Creatio and SugarCRM for your CRM often comes down to five questions:

 SugarCRM is strongest when your revenue depends on growing existing accounts.

-The trade-off: a 15-user minimum excludes small teams, the mobile app needs work, and you won't find the breadth of third-party integrations that larger ecosystems offer.
+The trade-off: a 15-user minimum excludes small teams, the mobile app needs work, and you will not find the breadth of third-party integrations that larger ecosystems offer.

-ZoomInfo is an AI GTM platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
+ZoomInfo is an all-in-one AI GTM Platform that lets your sales reps walk into every call knowing why the deal is moving, who is championing it, and what is likely to happen next.
 Your marketers can describe audiences in plain language and launch plays against accounts that match your proven win patterns.
 No engineering ticket required.
 Your leaders can see deal risk before it shows up in CRM stage fields.

 That depth comes from the GTM Context Graph, an intelligence layer built on the largest B2B dataset in the industry (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails) unified with your CRM records, conversation transcripts, and behavioral signals.